 - 2 tsp table salt

 For the bath:

 - 2 Tbsp coarse salt

 - In the bowl of a stand mixer fitted with the dough hook attachment combine lukewarm milk, water, and brown sugar.
-Stir together with a fork then sprinkle active dry yeast on top.
+Stir together with a fork then sprinkle instant (or active dry) yeast on top.
 Give it a swirl with the fork and let sit for about 5 minutes until foamy.